 It was only a little while ago that we thought all plastic could be recycled.
-Although this is the dream, we’re not quite there yet, so make sure you know for definite that the materials you’re tossing into the recycling are going in the right place – otherwise you’ll only be wish-cycling, which can be worse for the environment than sending it to landfill.
-Recycling rules differ depending on where in the country you are, but for more information visit recyclenow.com.
+So, make sure you know that the materials you’re tossing into the recycling are going in the right place.
+Otherwise you’ll only be wish-cycling, which can be worse for the environment than sending it to landfill.
+Recycling rules differ depending on where your community is.
+For more information visit recyclenow.com.

 - Exercise your green fingers

-Spoiler alert: plants and trees aren’t just a great way to make an area look pretty – they also remove CO2 from the air and replace it with oxygen.
-By planting more greens – whether it’s just in your front garden, or in a public space once you’ve gained permission from your local council – you’ll be creating a welcoming environment while also giving back to the planet.
+Spoiler alert: plants and trees aren’t just a great way to make an area look pretty.
+They also remove CO2 from the air and replace it with oxygen.
+By planting more greens – whether it’s just in your front garden, or in a community space – you’ll be creating a welcoming environment while also giving back to the planet.

 - Trade your veg

-If you’re fed up of having to buy your fruit and veg in pointless plastic sacks, don’t worry – we’re right there with you.
+Fed up of having to buy your fruit and veg in pointless plastic sacks?
+Us too.
 An easy way around this is to clear a little space in your garden and grow your own.
-If you and your neighbours each take a product to grow, you can swap and trade with each other – cutting your plastic use, and making sure all your veg is organic and fertilizer-free.
+If you and your neighbours each take a product to grow, you can swap and trade with each other.
+This’ll cut your plastic use, and making sure all your veg is organic and fertilizer-free.